linode/docs/docs/web-servers/nginx/use-nginx-reverse-proxy.md

 ## Next Steps

 For more information about general NGINX configuration, see our [NGINX series](/docs/web-servers/nginx/nginx-installation-and-basic-setup/).
-For practical examples of NGINX used to reverse proxy applications, see our guides on [Jupyter Notebooks](/docs/applications/big-data/install-a-jupyter-notebook-server-on-a-linode-behind-an-apache-reverse-proxy/) and [Thingsboard](/docs/development/iot/install-thingsboard-iot-dashboard).
+For practical examples of NGINX used to reverse proxy applications, see our guides on [RStudio Server](/docs/development/r/how-to-deploy-rstudio-server-using-an-nginx-reverse-proxy/) and [Thingsboard](/docs/development/iot/install-thingsboard-iot-dashboard).